Fredo Bang: Personal life

-Givens identifies as spiritual but not religious, although he believes in a God.
-He has one biological child with Annisaa Buffins and looks after Gee Money's children after Gee was murdered in Late 2017.
+Givens identifies as spiritual but not religious, although he believes in God.
+He has one biological child with Annisaa Buffins and raises Gee Money's children after Gee was murdered in late 2017.

 Legal issues

 In January 2016, Givens was arrested on charges of attempted second degree murder.
 He served two years in jail for the charge before being released in 2018.
 He got off parole in 2023.

 On July 22, 2020, Givens was arrested again in Miami on a fugitive warrant out of Louisiana.
 He was arrested a day after his fellow Top Boy Gorilla artist Lit Yoshi, who was arrested on attempted murder charges.